DaQuirm/the-cat-and-the-lamp/all-sums-and-foldm.md

 That's where your pulse might heighten.
 Somewhat.

 `foldM` will return another array, which is a concatenation of further arrays, all the way to the leaves.
-So we recursively sumberge, happily binding along the way, then we get single-sum arrays, concat all the way back and get a flat array of all sums!
+So we recursively submerge, happily binding along the way, then we get single-sum arrays, concat all the way back and get a flat array of all sums!

 Our array-as-a-monad conveniently fits into the way `foldM`, well, folds.
 It represents exactly what we want it to be for this problem: a structure of computation paths.
 That's a novel way to look at arrays, isn't it?
 When we want to fork our computation we create an array of two elements -- and get two paths, recursively followed!